 - 1. Curriculum vitae including a list of publications and evidence of previous professional experience, e.g. research activities, provided that this is a special qualification required for the intended doctoral project. - 2.
-Letter of motivation describing the applicant's personal eligibility for a doctoral programme at the University of Vienna. - 3.
-Description of the intended doctoral project and the planned link to research at the University of Vienna in the intended field of doctoral research. - 4.
-Written indication by a member of the Faculty/Centre who is allowed to supervise a doctoral thesis which states their willingness to supervise the doctoral project in question according to the stipulations in the section of the University's Statutes governing university studies.
+Letter of motivation describing the applicant's personal eligibility for a PhD/doctoral programme at the University of Vienna. - 3.
+Description of the intended doctoral project (research proposal), specifying the intended field of doctoral research, the methodological approach and the planned link to research at the University of Vienna in the intended field of doctoral research. - 4.
+Written indication by a member of the Faculty who is allowed to supervise a doctoral thesis which states their willingness to supervise the doctoral project in question according to the stipulations in the section of the University's Statutes governing university studies.
 This indication does not replace the supervisor's official confirmation of supervision or the approval of the topic by the competent body responsible for study matters.
-If the applicant can demonstrate a compelling reason, the applicant does not have to submit such an indication.
+If the applicant can demonstrate a compelling reason (e.g. doctoral candidate in a graduate programme, student at a graduate school, etc.), the applicant does not have to submit such an indication